Vaarikkuzhiyile Kolapathakam: Plot

 Fr.
 Vincent Kombana is a roguish and a kindhearted priest of Kombana family, famous in his village.
-He was trained by his father Issac Kombana to become a police officer first.
+He was trained by his father Isaac Kombana to become a police officer first.
 Vincent grew up to be a police officer, fulfilling his dream, but when things got really complicated, Vincent became a priest.
 All the people in the village are fond of Vincent and fear him very much.
 He gets information from his peon Kunjoyi regarding all sorts of legal and illegal businesses and once anyone gets caught, he receives a huge punishment.
 His other subordinates were Kurukkan Ponnappan and Member Rocky.

 One midnight as Vincent was walking through field, he hears a cry of a person to find out that it was a murder done by Kattuthara Joy.
 He saw the whole incident where Joy asks his companion to put the body of the dead person into a ditch after digging it.
 Vincent as a witness to this murder decided to expose this in front of the society.
 However, he couldn't do it as Joy confessed about the murder to Vincent.
 But Joy did not tell him whom he killed.
 As a priest couldn't tell any confessions out, Joy utilized his opportunity to frame the murder onto someone else.
 Even though Vincent had hidden in behind the bushes, Joy saw him.
 Vincent understood that Joy hadn't actually confessed sincerely.
 It was his only way to trap Vincent in order to escape from the case.
 Vincent, day by day continued his strong prayers for a solution.
 Kunjoyi then comes and informs Vincent about the death of Lissy, Joy's beloved wife.
 The next day her funeral goes with further songs and sorrow.
-However before taking any decision, Vincent was eager to know who was murdered in the ditch.
+However, before taking any decision, Vincent was eager to know who was murdered in the ditch.
 So as to get an idea, he went to the same place when the body was hidden.
 He began digging to find whose the body was.
 Vincent came across many burdens including the enquiry of Salamma for her brother who had been missing for many days after he went to Pollachi.